stefaanc/terraform-provider-hosts/README.md

 ## For Further Investigation

-- delete a zone from the hosts-file when all records in the zone are deleted
+- delete a zone from the hosts-file when all records in the zone are deleted - this will be solved if/when we introduce `hosts_zone` resources
+- delete a hosts-file when all zones & records are deleted and no external records exist - this will be solved if/when we introduce `hosts_file` resources
-- working with `hosts`-files on remote servers
+- working with hosts-files on remote servers
 - provide a post create/delete action (the provisioners only work post-create), f.i. to restart a service that needs to be restarted after every change to the hosts-file
 - add acceptance tests
+- terraform-style documentation
 - test for memory leaks